Storm Financial: Collapse

 The Commonwealth Bank then issued a letter on 9 December 2008 to its Storm clients that were sold out of the market allegedly on the instructions of Storm's CEO, Emmanuel Cassimatis.
 This letter repeated elements of CBA's 8 December 2008 letter as well as alleging that Storm provided instruction to the bank that the CBA / Storm portfolios of all margin lending clients with an LVR greater than 90% be fully redeemed.
 Material elements of CBA's letter of 9 December 2008 was also found to be deceptive and misleading by the Federal Court of Australia.

 On 17 December 2008, the Commonwealth Bank sent a generic letter to all its Storm clients further reinforcing the banks message of 8 and 9 December 2008 that Storm was the sole manager of the clients margin loan and further adding that Storm was "completely responsible for your [the clients] financial position…".
 Once again, the Federal Court of Australia found to the standard of proof for interlocutory injunction that the assertions by the Commonwealth Bank were deceptive and misleading.

 Unfavourable findings for the Commonwealth Bank were brought down on Wednesday 24 December 2008 by Justice Greenwood in the Federal Court in an interlocutory action brought about by Storm Financial.

 Furthermore, following these unfavourable findings, the Commonwealth Bank on the next available business day after the Christmas break being Monday 29 December 2008 issued notices of demand to Storm Financial calling up Storm's entire commercial facilities.
 The ultimate consequence of the banks demands was to force Storm Financial into administration on 9 January 2009 'coincidentally' being the date that Justice Greenwood had set the matter down for mention for the purpose of setting a trial date with the Commonwealth Bank being the defendant.
 Storm being forced into administration by the Commonwealth Bank had the desirable outcome that the bank avoided trial.

 On 12 December 2008, the Australian Securities & Investments Commission began investigation of Storm Financial's margin lending and related advice.
 Storm Financial was placed in administration in January 2009.
 The company had A$88 million in debts at the time.

 The company was placed in liquidation by a Federal Court decision on 26 March 2009, putting asset recovery in the hands of liquidators Worrells Solvency and Forensic Accountants.

 Investors in Storm Financial were expected to face large losses, possibly getting none of their funds back.
-Many of Storm Financial's clients are expected to face economic hardship; a survey of one group of 400 clients indicated two thirds would be unable to purchase a home after the forced sale of their existing house.
+Many of Storm Financial's clients were expected to face economic hardship; a survey of one group of 400 clients indicated two thirds would be unable to purchase a home after the forced sale of their existing house.
 The Commonwealth Bank held about 30 per cent of the loan business when it collapsed.